-Subcultural transmission is a part of a wider theory that behaviour is learned through socialization into the norms and values of the society.
+Subcultural transmission is a part of a wider theory that behavior is learned through socialization into the norms and values of the society.

 This is taken further to argue that some groups have values which are supportive of illegal behaviour.
 Those exposed to this subculture are more likely to exhibit deviant behavior or criminal behaviour.